 (4) For the purposes of this Act, a person occupies a position of authority in a body corporate if that person —

-(a) is a director of the body corporate;
+(a) is a director of the body corporate; or

 (b) exercises or exerts, or is in a position to exercise or exert, control or substantial influence over the body corporate in the conduct of its affairs; or

-(c) manages, or is to manage, the business of the body corporate to be conducted under a licence,
+(c) manages, or is to manage, the business of the body corporate to be conducted under a licence; or

+(d) occupies a position, in relation to the body corporate, prescribed by the regulations to be a position of authority,

 or, where the body corporate is a proprietary company, if that person is a shareholder in that proprietary company.

 (5) A requirement under this Act to provide or produce a record is, where the record is not written or not written in the English language, a requirement to provide or produce a statement, written in the English language, setting forth such of the particulars in the record as are not written or are not written in the English language.